Hi Everyone! I welcome you on board. Happy to see you around. In this post today, I’ll walk you through the Introduction to KA3525A.

 The following figure shows the pinout diagram of KA3525A.

-Pin 1 represents the inverting pin and pin 2 represents a non-inverting pin.
+- Pin 1 represents the inverting pin and pin 2 represents a non-inverting pin.

-If the voltage on the non-inverting pin is less than the voltage on the inverting pin, then the respective duty cycle increases.
+- If the voltage on the non-inverting pin is less than the voltage on the inverting pin, then the respective duty cycle increases.

-Pin 3 is employed for the synchronization of two waves while Pin 4 is the output pin of an oscillator.
+- Pin 3 is employed for the synchronization of two waves while Pin 4 is the output pin of an oscillator.

-Pin 5, 6 & 7 are incorporated to adjust the frequency of PWM.
+- Pins 5, 6 & 7 are incorporated to adjust the frequency of PWM.

-We can control the frequency of PWM by controlling the value of the discharge resistor, CT capacitor, and RT resistor.
+- We can control the frequency of PWM by controlling the value of the discharge resistor, CT capacitor, and RT resistor.

-Pin 8 SS is a soft start pin that enables the output signal after some time.
+- Pin 8 SS is a soft start pin that enables the output signal after some time.
 The value of capacitance is directly related to the soft-start time.

-Pin 9 is called a compensation pin employed to prevent rapid fluctuations in the output voltage signal.
+- Pin 9 is called a compensation pin employed to prevent rapid fluctuations in the output voltage signal.

-Pin 10 is known as a shutdown pin.
+- Pin 10 is known as a shutdown pin.
 It shuts down the PWM signal when the current reaches its limit.

-Pins 11 and 14 are known as the output pins used to provide input to the MOSFETs.
+- Pins 11 and 14 are known as the output pins used to provide input to the MOSFETs.
 KA3525A incorporates a built-in MOSFET driver circuit.

-Pin 16 is known as the reference pin used to adjust the reference voltage through pin 1 or 2.
+- Pin 16 is known as the reference pin used to adjust the reference voltage through pin 1 or 2.

 The following are the main features of KA3525A.

-Carries under-voltage lockout.
+- Carries under-voltage lockout.

-Available with Oscillator Sync Terminal.
+- Available with Oscillator Sync Terminal.

-Comes with 5V ± 1% Reference.
+- Comes with 5V ± 1% Reference.

-Comes with Deadtime Control.
+- Comes with Deadtime Control.

-Features Internal Soft Start.
+- Features Internal Soft Start.

-It is employed in consumer power electronics applications such as pure sine wave inverters.
+- It is employed in consumer power electronics applications such as pure sine wave inverters.

-Used to generate a regulated voltage in a boost converter and a buck converter.
+- Used to generate a regulated voltage in a boost converter and a buck converter.

 That’s all for today.
 I hope you enjoyed reading this post.
 If you have any questions, you can pop your query in the section below, I’d love to assist you the best way I can.
-You’re most welcome to share your valuable suggestions and feedback around the content we share so we keep sharing quality content customized to your exact needs and requirements.
+You’re most welcome to share your valuable suggestions and feedback about the content we share so we keep sharing quality content customized to your exact needs and requirements.
 Thank you for reading the article.